mkuti/corklagos-venture/README.md

 6. Confirm the linking of the heroku app to the correct GitHub repository.

-7. In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".
+7. In the heroku dashboard for the application, click on __Settings__ > "Reveal Config Vars".

 8. Set the following config vars: